GIScience/gis-training-resource-center/content/Modul_1/en_qgis_theorie.md

 formats and do nice visualisation.
 Umap is very good for sharing maps and presenting basic interactive maps.
 - __[Felt](https://felt.com/)__:
-Felt is similar to uMap but even pritteier.
+Felt is similar to uMap but even pretteier.
 An __easy tool__ to create maps.
 You can draw, create feature and upload shapefiles.
 Plus, you can connect it to you QGIS with an plugin.
 In this way, you can use Felt for collaborative work.
 - __[Wikimapia](https://wikimapia.org/#lang=de&lat=49.402500&lon=8.633100&z=12&m=w)__: